AscendingPassage.com HOME PAGE.

 devise ways of retarding the enormous fallings of its ruins, and dig

-their places, after the pilgrimage of the day amongst the ruins.
+their places, after the pilgrimage of the day among the ruins.
 And

 others are hastening towards the staircase by which we have just

-climbed, so as not to miss the grand spectacle of the sun setting,
+climbed, so as not to miss the grand spectacle of the sun setting.
+It moves

 always with the same serenity, the same unchanging magnificence,